arduino-bitcoin/arduino-bitcoin/docs/Script/if.md

 ## Returns

-`boolean` : Return false if script is empty, true otherwise.
+`bool` : Return false if script is empty, true otherwise.